 We have heard from both students and parents about how well the program works.
 One mother said her son was slow to speak and had fallen behind in reading early in his elementary education.
 But all of that changed when he began participating in Immokalee Readers.
 “Now, he comes home and tells me about how he works in a group and how they read together, and he loves to read now,” she said.
 He also came to regard his tutor as a role model and friend.

-Overall, the results are outstanding: 96 percent of the children in Immokalee Readers achieve measurable gains in their reading skills.
+Overall, the results are outstanding: 94% of elementary students make academic gains.
 By helping these students in kindergarten through fifth grade advance their reading skills at a critical age, our tutors are helping to change the future – while they themselves earn an hourly wage and learn valuable career skills.

 The Immokalee Foundation is collaborating with RCMA-Immokalee Community School and the Boys & Girls Club of Collier County to implement the Immokalee Readers model for literacy intervention with their students, extending the impact of this outstanding program.

 Support Immokalee Readers

 Quarterly, Collier County Public Schools administers reading assessments that evaluates (for younger students) comprehension, phonemic awareness, letter-sound recognition, sight words and vocabulary.

 The average reading level of a ninth grader is approximately fourth or fifth grade.
 The first significant test of reading is conducted in third grade, when we typically find that Immokalee students are far behind the average reading level.
 Immokalee Readers is our response to these findings and early intervention.

 Financial support is used to fund Immokalee Readers students who are matched with high school aged tutors that are trained to provide instructional activities.

 Volunteers can help mentor the high school tutors and assist in the day-to-day operation of the program.
 Please contact us at (239) 430-9122 to get involved.